rsharifnasab/ta_utils/README.md

 # TA utils
-the utilities i need everywhere when I'm TA!
+The utilities that I need as a TA!

-+ run junit tests in terminal
++ Run your Junit tests in the terminal.
-+ create test case with python
++ Generate test case with python.